AFT Fathom FAQ

 How do I set up custom databases on my local PC?

-See Custom Database Overview in the help system or User's Guide.
+See Custom Database Overview in the Fathom help file.

 How do I set up custom databases on our local or wide area network?